 High Residue

 Irrigation,

 Eric & Alan

 Williamson,

 George, WA

 Farming Under

 Flex Cropping, Bill Jepsen, Ione, OR

 Deficit Irrigation, Jake Madison, Echo, OR

-Crop Diversity, Steve & Nathan Riggers, Craigmont, ID

-Integrating

-Cover Cropping

-and Livestock

-Production,

-Drew Leitch, Nez Perce, ID Project Background: The Power of Peers While early climate impact assessment studies (Adam et al. 2012; Stockle et.al.
+Nez Perce, ID

+Project Background: The Power of Peers

+While early climate impact assessment studies (Adam et al. 2012; Stockle et.al.
 2010) have prioritized agricultural concerns related to climate change, scientists have so far been able to provide only generalizable recommendations regarding adaptation strategies (e.g., develop new plant varieties, new crop protection tools, more farmer innovation).
-With continuing climate uncertainty, farmers who are adopting innovative practices can provide insights into their resilient management practices, enabling others to join them.
+With continuing climate uncertainty, farmers who are already adopting innovative practices can provide insights into their resilient management practices for the rest of the agricultural community.

 Adapting to climate change will require the development and use of knowledge and a capacity for collective learning and innovation (Berkhout et al. 2006).
 Farmer-to-farmer learning through case studies has been shown to develop personal and collective responses for adaptation and strengthen knowledge transfer through social networks (Röling & Wagemakers 1998; Hemstead et al. 2012; Mills-Novoa 2011).
 Our case studies build on the established trust of peers, focusing on mitigation and adaptation strategies already being used by ground-breaking farmers in the inland Pacific Northwest.